healthri-imaging/xnat-data-structure/xnat-data-structure-requirements-specification.md

 ### Roles:
 * Data user: for instance, a researcher consuming scan data to derive
 * [Quantitative Imaging Biomarkers](https://en.wikipedia.org/wiki/Imaging_biomarker)
-* Data holder <>>data holder is the term that we use withing the Health-RI architecture team>: for instance, a clinical research PI having a data
+* Data holder: for instance, a clinical research PI having a data
 * collection to share with others